dgurudot/gr/help/hi/HELP-STATS.md

 **Totals:**
   Provides detailed information on specific accounts since the beginning.
-  Kindly note that this information is based on the net history available for the account (5 years default).
+  Kindly note that this information is based on the net history available for the account (1 years default).
+  Withdraw pending is Profit - Amount Withdrawn so far.